-But the term rewriting may be understood at least in three different ways.
-To rewrite, according to the Collins English Dictionary is "to write material again, especially changing the words or form"1.
+The term rewriting may be understood at least in three different ways.
+To rewrite, according to the Collins English Dictionary is "to write material again, especially changing the words or form".
 In this sense any translation, adaptation or manipulation may be a rewriting and thus it could take place between languages or within the same language (inter or intralinguistic).

 Linked with this first basic meaning is the literary notion of rewriting as using somebody else's work -topic, plot and/or characters- to write one's own.
 According to this notion most literature is made up of such products.
-As Terry Eagleton says in his book Literary Theory: "all literary works ... are 'rewritten', if only unconsciously, by the societies which read them, indeed there is no reading of a work which is not also a 're-writing'"2.
+As Terry Eagleton says in his book Literary Theory: "all literary works ...are 'rewritten', if only unconsciously, by the societies which read them, indeed there is no reading of a work which is not also a 'rewriting'''.
 The third meaning would apply to what Milan Kundera calls the horror of rewriting, the demon of rewriting which posseses some translators and makes them forget that the work they are rewriting is not their own3 (1986: 85).
-When I speak of rewriting I am referring to this third notion, to literary products which have been manipulated by translators or other professionals possessed by the demon of rewriting and whose products are presented under the name of the source author not acknowleging their intervention: that of the rewriter.
-A case in point is the Spanish version by Alfonso Sastre of the play Mulato originally written by the American playwright Langston Hughes4.

-^{1.} McLeod, W.T. (ed.)
+1.- McLeod, W.T. (ed.)
 (1989) The New Collins English Dicitonary & Thesaurus, London, Collins, p.
-858.
+858